MartinLBeacham/Modash/README.md

 ## License

 This package is subject to the [GNU General Public License v3.0](https://raw.githubusercontent.com/MartinLBeacham/Modash/main/LICENSE).
+Please review that license prior to using Modash.